 Ingredients

-I have not tried this recipe with gluten free flour or any alternative flours
+- All purpose flour: I have not tried this recipe with gluten free flour or any alternative flours

 What is Farmer's Cheese and Where Is It Sold?

 Farmer's cheese is a very popular soft cheese in the Slavic cuisine.
 It's called tvorog (творог), in Russian.
 It has a similar taste and texture of ricotta and/or cottage cheese.
 It is used in many, many recipes.
 I use farmer's cheese interchangeably with ricotta cheese.
-I like making my own farmer's cheese in the Instant Pot, using the same method as for ricotta cheese, just drain it really well before using it in the cookies.
+I like making homemade ricotta cheese in the Instant Pot and then using it in this recipe, just drain it really well before using it in the cookies.

 You can also find it sold in some grocery stores.
-I often buy it at I bought in Publix, and the farmer's cheese is usually located next to the cream cheese.
+I often buy it at Publix, and the farmer's cheese is usually located next to the cream cheese.
 It can also be found in many European stores, such as Russian/Ukrainian or Polish stores.

 What Can Be Used To Substitute For Farmer's Cheese?